The First Time Ever I Saw Your Face: Roberta Flack version

-Flack also recalled that during the First Take sessions, her producer Joel Dorn had suggested re-recording "The First Time..." with a slightly faster tempo and lyric edit to trim its running time, but Flack did not agree: "Joel said: 'Okay, you don't care if it's a hit or not?'
-I said: 'No sir.'
-Of course he was right for three years, until [after] Clint got it."
-Flack's version of "The First Time..." exploded in popularity following the November 1971 release of Play Misty for Me.
-This persuaded Atlantic Records to issue the track as a single — trimmed by a minute in length — in February 1972.The single track became a major hit in the United States, reaching No. 1 for six weeks on both the Billboard Hot 100 and easy listening charts in the spring of 1972, with a No. 4 R&B chart peak.
-Reaching No. 14 on the UK Singles Chart, Flack's "The First Time..." was No. 1 for three weeks on the singles chart in Canada's RPM magazine.
+Flack also recalled that during the First Take sessions, producer Joel Dorn suggested re-recording the track with a slightly faster tempo and a lyric edit to shorten its running time.
+Flack declined: "Joel said: 'Okay, you don't care if it's a hit or not?'
+I said: 'No sir.'"
+Dorn's view proved correct three years later, after Eastwood's use of the song brought new attention to it.
+Following the November 1971 release of Play Misty for Me, the track's popularity surged, prompting Atlantic Records to issue it as a single — shortened by one minute — in February 1972.
+The single became a major hit in the United States, reaching number one for six weeks on both the Billboard Hot 100 and the easy listening charts in spring 1972, and peaking at number four on the R&B chart.
+It reached number 14 on the UK Singles Chart, and was number one for three weeks on the singles chart in Canada's RPM magazine.

-"The First Time Ever I Saw Your Face" was played as wake-up music for the astronauts aboard Apollo 17 on flight day 9 (Friday, December 15, 1972), their final day in lunar orbit before returning to Earth.
-Apollo 17 ended the last human explorations of the Moon.
-The use of the song was possibly inspired by the Moon's face observed below the spacecraft.
+"The First Time Ever I Saw Your Face" was used as wake-up music for the astronauts aboard Apollo 17 on flight day 9 (Friday, December 15, 1972), their final day in lunar orbit before returning to Earth.
+Apollo 17 marked the last human exploration of the Moon.
+The choice of the song may have been inspired by the Moon's face visible below the spacecraft.